Uses for Witch Hazel Extract for Skin Health (Plus Recipes)

-Uses for Witch Hazel Extract
+Why is Witch Hazel Extract Popular?

 Witch hazel has a long history of use in North America.
+It has in fact been used for centuries as a home remedy to soothe everything from swelling and sores to infections and natural skin care.
 The Native Americans originally used both the leaves and bark from witch hazel as a natural folk remedy.
 Since then, we’ve discovered that witch hazel contains tannins making it useful in both traditional medicine and herbalism.

 Choosing the right brand of witch hazel however is just as important as choosing the right essential oils.
 Not all witch hazel is created equal.
 Some varieties of witch hazel have additional ingredients you may not want for every application.
 While others sting or burn when applied.
 Because of this, I use Mountain Rose Herbs Witch Hazel Extract.

-Common Uses for Witch Hazel Extract
+Common Ways to Use Witch Hazel Extract

 With a long history of medicinal use throughout the world, it’s no wonder witch hazel has since become a staple in today’s households.
 There are many uses for witch hazel for health and skin care in your home.